Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 For NVR/DVR, the ***Channel*** property is the CAMERA number, while for Cameras, is the image sensor number (normally 1).<br/>
 The ***Zone*** property is the alarm zone (RADARS), or the alert region number (CAMERAS AND NVR/DVR).<br/>
 For RADAR device types, you can filter improper/false alams as well.<br/>
-On the third pin, the node will output the event's picture (if any).
-You can save it directly to disk or user where you want.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/GenericAlarm.png' >